15 Things You Probably Aren’t Replacing Often Enough

 Smoke/carbon monoxide detectors and their batteries

-As per the U.S. Fire Administration, the rule of thumb is to typically replace the entire smoke or CO alarm by the date of manufacture printed on the alarm itself.
-Test the alarm every single month and replace batteries twice a year, at least.
-You need to throw out these 30 things ASAP.
+Per the U.S. Fire Administration, the rule of thumb is to typically replace the entire smoke or CO alarm by the date of manufacture printed on the alarm itself.
+But you should still test the alarm every month and replace batteries at least twice a year.

 Dental company Oral-B recommends replacing your toothbrush every three months.
 If you notice the bristles are frayed, replace it sooner.
 It’s also a good idea to replace your toothbrush after you’re sick to avoid spreading germs to fellow toothbrushes nearby.

-We use these almost every day and rarely wash them; never mind replace them.
+We use these almost every day and rarely wash them—let alone replace them.
 If you notice the bristles on the brush are fraying or can’t remember the last time you replaced them, toss them!
-Here are some gross things that can happen when you don’t wash your makeup tools.

 Most people try to squeeze as much use out of their razors and switch when they start to get razor burns or nicks.
 Grooming Lounge recommends replacing your multi-blade razor cartridges out every three to four shaves.

-According to WebMD, your kitchen sponge is one of the biggest germ magnets in the whole house because the moist, micro-crevices that make a sponge such an effective cleaning device also make a perfect home for germs (and more difficult to disinfect).
-Clean your kitchen sponge by wetting your sponge and putting in the microwave for two minutes to disinfect and replace your sponge at least every three weeks.
-Throw out these 43 items to help you declutter.
+According to WebMD, your kitchen sponge is one of the biggest germ magnets in the house.
+That’s because the moist micro-crevices that make a sponge such an effective cleaning device also make a perfect home for germs (and more difficult to disinfect).
+You can clean your kitchen sponge by wetting it and putting it in the microwave for two minutes to disinfect, but it should be replaced at least every three weeks.

 Kitchen cutting boards

-Like kitchen sponges, kitchen cutting boards take a beating and can harbor bacteria but many people don’t replace them for years (or even decades).
+Like kitchen sponges, cutting boards take a beating and can often harbor bacteria, but many people don’t replace them for years (or even decades).
 Food Handler says, “Most important in cutting board safety is knowing when to replace the board.
 Once deep grooves form in the board, it is time to discard the board.
 These grooves are a breeding ground for pathogenic microorganisms.”

 Your car tires

 The average car needs new tires every 25,000 to 50,000 miles, but this can vary depending upon how often you drive and the conditions in which you drive.
-Kelley Blue Book recommends paying close attention to what sort of car you own, where and how you drive it, and how well you care for your tires.
+Kelley Blue Book advises paying close attention to recommendations according to what sort of car you own, where and how you drive it, and how well you care for your tires.